-Kidz Connect is a virtual cultural exchange program that connects young people in different countries through media art, performance and collaborative creation in virtual worlds.
+Kidz Connect is a virtual cultural exchange program that connects young people in different countries through creative collaboration and theatrical performance in virtual worlds.

 The pilot project between students in New York and Amsterdam was held in summer 2006, through collaborations with Imagine IC, Polytechnic University, ZoomLab and Waag Society.
 Students in New York, New York, connected and created with students in Amsterdam, Netherlands, through performance and digital storytelling in Teen Second Life.

 Guided by artists and educators from theatre and digital arts, students learned skills like VJ-ing, Playback Theatre, digital storytelling, and 3D modeling.
 In Teen Second Life, they met and collaborated to build a hybrid virtual city combining aspects of both New York and Amsterdam.
 Within that common space, they created a performance that occurred both live and online simultaneously.